Despite a painful third quarter, money funds have still had a massive 2020 so far.

 Goldman also led the Q3 money fund outflows pack, thanks to an estimated $90.835 billion in net outflows, equivalent to 29 percent of its money fund AUM.
 Other big Q3 outflows sufferers included: Fidelity, $42.374 billion; and J.P.
 Morgan, $28.241 billion.

-Overall, those ten money fund families sufferened an estimated $89.194 billion in net September money fund outflows, equivalent to three percent of their combined money fund AUM (up from $51.898 billion and 1.4 percent in August).
+Overall, those ten money fund families suffered an estimated $89.194 billion in net September money fund outflows, equivalent to three percent of their combined money fund AUM (up from $51.898 billion and 1.4 percent in August).
 That's compared with $10.736 billion in net

 long-term fund inflows in September.